New York Divorce Laws

 Uncontested Divorces in New York

-In an uncontested divorce, the spouses have agreed about all the issues involved in ending their marriage, including:
+In an uncontested divorce, the spouses have already agreed on all the issues involved in ending their marriage by the time they file for divorce, including:

 • how they'll divide their marital property and debts